vanderLaan-Group/vanderLaan-lab.org/content/post/survival_fall2017-blog_03.md

 right thing on the finite sample in our hands, but the choice of library matters obviously, e.g., to at least include [the Highly Adaptive Lasso].
 Given a good Super Learner, the targeting step can easily mess things up in finite samples.
-That is why we have developed methods for data-adaptive truncation of the treatment mechanism, CV-TMLE to make the targeting step maximally robust by not being affected by overfitting of the Super Learner, one-step TMLE using a universal least favorable submodel that again robustifies the targeting step by using minimal data fitting to achieve the goal of solving the efficient influence curve equation, and then there is the risk of selecting the wrong variables in the propensity score, which motivated the C-TMLE.
+That is why we have developed methods to guarantee consistency at a rate faster than the critical $n^{-\frac{1}{4}}$ for (1) data-adaptive truncation of the treatment mechanism; (2) CV-TMLE to make the targeting step maximally robust by not being affected by overfitting of the Super Learner; (3) one-step TMLE using a universal least favorable submodel that again robustifies the targeting step by using minimal data fitting to achieve the goal of solving the efficient influence curve equation; and then there is (4) the risk of selecting the wrong variables in the propensity score, which motivated the C-TMLE.

 In addition, extra targeting can give extra properties to the TMLE such as preserving asymptotic linearity under misspecification of one of the nuisance parameters.
 We really like to develop a TMLE that does this all in an automated manner and we can certainly implement such a TMLE, and we should.

 Many of these choices also affect the G-computation and IPTW (e.g., choice of Super Learning, truncation, variable selection for propensity score etc.).